mishiesmunchies/mishiesmunchies.github.io/pages/faq.md

 *The cinnamon rolls are available for pick up in Vancouver (near 29th skytrain station).
 Exact location will be provided upon ordering.*

 ### Can I order individual cinnamon rolls?
 *Sorry, purchasing individual cinnamon rolls is not available.
-Rolls can be ordered in boxes 6 Mini rolls.*

-### Can I combine different flavours in a single box?
-*Yes!
-For Cinnamon Rolls, you can mix & match flavours.
-Specialty Rolls are not available for mix & match.*
+Please look at the menu for the box types.*

 ---